chozabu/FriendMap/readme.md

 </pre>

 ####Build
+Note: on some Gnu/Linux versions, you may have to type qmake instead of qmake-qt4.
 <pre>
 cd FriendMap
-qmake
+qmake-qt4
 make
 </pre>

-Note: on some Gnu/Linux versions, you may have to type qmake-qt4 instead of qmake.

 ####Install
 The following copies the library to the default location: